 - BYOD policies- employees bringing their own devices (such as laptops, smartphones, and tablets) to work and connecting them to the company network

 - Unsecured networks- networks without firewalls or other security measures in place that can easily hack

 - Insufficient cybersecurity staffing and training- many organizations do not have enough staff members who train in cybersecurity.

 These are some of the many cybersecurity threats political leaders face today.
-They must be aware of these threats and take steps to protect themselves and their organizations against them.
+They must be aware of these threats and protect themselves and their organizations against them.

 Cybersecurity threats are constantly evolving and changing.
-As a result, it is essential for political leaders to access the latest information on cybersecurity threats and how to protect themselves and their organizations from them.
+As a result, political leaders need to access the latest information on cybersecurity threats and how to protect themselves and their organizations from them.

 Contact us today for Political Leader Security Consulting services.
-We help to stay ahead of the curve regarding cybersecurity threats and keep your organization safe from harm.
+We help you stay ahead of the curve regarding cybersecurity threats and keep your organization safe.